Understanding Adoption As An Adoptee

 Finally I Understand:

 So, I am sitting at the back of class between a boy I get on well with and an annoying girl who has a plastic spider for a pencil case – I don’t like spiders.
 Children wander to the chalkboard to draw rudimentary family trees.
 I watch them, fingers covered in dusty white chalk, faces concentrating, trying to remember who is related to whom.
-There is a knotty feeling inside my chest and my stomach feels like a fizzy bottle of pop all shaken up.
+There is a knotty feeling inside my chest and my stomach feels like a fizzy bottle of pop.
 I don’t know why I feel as I do, but as people walk back to desks and the teacher starts asking them questions one by one, I think I might actually be sick on the table.

 Eventually I am called.
 I shuffle to the front of class, my cheeks tight balls of pink.
 I hold the chalk – warm from so many sweaty hands.
 I stare at the board.
 My thoughts whirr in my head like the typewriter in the secretaries office.
 I draw a long, straight line and stop.
 I look across at the teacher who stands with her hands on her plump hips, an old rag in her hand.
 I hear children behind me begin to fidget.
 I start to sob.

 After school, my mother is called into the classroom.
 When I’d begun to sob, the teacher, an cantankerous old bat – reminiscent of Miss Trunchbull – had stomped across to me with an impatient face and informed me of my immaturity and silliness.
-Mother, who of course loved the word silly, joined in immediately upon her arrival and she may have continued except for the fact her mouth stopped working when the teacher told her the whole class now knew of the ‘adopted situation.’
+Mother, who of course loved the word silly, joined in upon her arrival, and she may have continued except for the fact her mouth stopped working when the teacher told her the whole class now knew of the ‘adopted situation.’